pnm1231/DynaPort-X/README.md

-DynaPort X, the PHP MVC Framework
+DynaPort X, the PHP HMVC Framework
 ==================================

-DynaPort X is a simple yet powerful PHP framework which follows MVC architecture to help make PHP application in larger format.
+DynaPort X is a simple yet powerful PHP framework which follows the HMVC architecture to help make PHP application in larger format.
 It's an update for [DynaPortLite X](https://bitbucket.org/pnm123/dynaport-lite-x) which is a non-MVC framework by default.